 Welcome to Ban Power Line Technology

-The aim of this website is to help you understand the deliberate interference caused by Power Line Technology and what you can do about it!
+The aim of this website is to help you understand the deliberate and illegal interference caused by Power Line Technology and what you can do about it!

 Check out our sister site for information on other radio interference sources:

 Why not join in the conversation on interference.org.uk:

 We would appreciate your support before the radio spectrum is destroyed forever.
 If you have a personal website, a shop/business website, and would like to carry our logo, please copy the code below.
 Let us know that you support us and we will add your logo and link to the website.

 Feel free to download an 800 x 300 image for printed material: http://www.ban-plt.org.uk/downloads/ban-plt-logo-large.png